teruo41/aqis2024sw/index.md

 {% endraw %}

 ## Program
-The workshop will feature a series of keynote speeches, panel discussions, and poster sessions, allowing participants to delve into various aspects of quantum information science.
+The workshop will feature a series of keynote speeches and panel discussions, allowing participants to delve into various aspects of quantum information science.
 The program is designed to cater to a diverse audience, including researchers, practitioners, and students.
 Detailed information about the program schedule, including session topics and speaker lineups, will be released closer to the event date.

 ### Confirmed speakers
 - Warit Asavanant (The University of Tokyo)